MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     >**Note**: Verify that the data returned by the query is not encrypted.

-1. To terminate the console app, press the Enter key
+1. To terminate the console app, press Ctrl + C

 **Clean up resources**